 What should I do to prep for my first Pilates session?

-Please arrive 15 minutes early to fill out a registration form.
+Please arrive 5 to 10 minutes early.
 For your own comfort, do not eat heavily 2 hours before your workout.

 What do I wear to Pilates?

 Leggings or shorts, athletic top or t-shirt, socks.
 Nothing too loose or baggy.
 Please do not wear clothing with zippers or rivets as it will damage the equipment.

 What are Urban Pilates' studio policies?